ministryofjustice/security-guidance/policies/information-security-aspects-of-bcm.md

 ### Business Continuity Representatives (Business Unit and Support Unit  level)

 The Business Continuity Representatives are the people designated to co-ordinate the Business Continuity activities within the individual Business Unit or Support Unit  and, depending on the unit size/structure, it is expected that these will be either Directors or Senior Managers.
-Responsibilities to include:

-- Assisting the Business Continuity Manager in “championing” BCM by;
+Responsibilities to include assisting the Business Continuity Manager in “championing” BCM by;

 - Acting as a single point of contact within the Business Unit and Support Unit  for Business Continuity issues;
 - Being able to explain how it works, the benefits of undertaking it and ensuring that the unit is engaged with the process;
 - Acting as a conduit for any queries / issues raised;